linkerd/website/linkerd.io/content/2/edge/_index.md

   weight = 13
 +++

-Linkerd publishes releases into multiple channels.
+Linkerd 2.x publishes releases into multiple channels.
 This provides the option to choose between stability or getting the latest and greatest functionality.
 The latest release for each channel is listed below.
 The full list of releases can be found on [GitHub](https://github.com/linkerd/linkerd2/releases).

 ### Stable (latest version: {{% latestversion %}})

-Releases are roughly every month and focus on stability.
+Stable releases are periodic, and focus on stability.
 To install a stable release, you can run:

 ```bash